 Updating the Security Module to Support Google Login

 With the replacement of the NCP protocol with the ARPANET TCP/IP protocol, the internet gained space to evolve constantly.
 As more people joined the internet, things needed to happen faster, making the evolution process almost exponential: the faster a service was, the faster we wanted it to be.
-Nowadays, such speed can often be translated into what I call "centralize and automate": centralize services in a system and make them easy to access, eliminating monotonous steps.
+Nowadays, such speed can often be translated into to eliminate monotonous steps.

-With the new Google account login feature in the security module, it is possible to take advantage of all the security layers of the Google ecosystem while maintaining a high level of agility, resulting in an extremely satisfying user experience.
+With the new Google account login feature in the security module, it is possible to take advantage of all the security layers of the Google ecosystem while maintaining a high level of agility.
+In this article, we will learn how to update the security module to have this powerful feature in our system.

 Info